lhovon/how2sde/README.md

 A list of topics with overview and relevant resources follows.
 Don't worry if you don't understand all the terms, it's meant to have you be exposed to the lingo and imbibe with all the lore, you'll be able to come back and udnerstand more things as you progress.
 I'll also put some wiki links, I recommend to quickly read the first couple of paragraphs for extra context.
 The best way to learn this stuff is to use it and dive deep as you go along, staying curious.
 Some resources will contain exercises, others are interactive, and others can have project suggestions.
 You should go through the guide in order.

+The hardest thing about self-studying is keeping the motivation for the extended duration needed.
+Given a few hours a week and depnding on how familiar you are with the concepts evoked, it might take a few months to a year (or more) to fully cover the material.
+In person bootcamps are another alternative to break into the field and are a great way to keep yourself motivated, some even try to land you a job at the end.
+Define you goals and keep them in mind as you progress.

 ## Industry sources of information